You know, the French, the spoiled Brett French are out there rioting again.

 It's an old communist holiday.

-May 1st is uh is is a is a communist holiday.
+May 1st is a communist holiday.

-Um and they have they have co-opted the immigrant movement here.
+Anti-war kooks are now outsourcing, and they have co-opted the immigrant movement here.

-The Great American boycott of 2006, it's being called, is only one in a series of large-scale events that protesters hope will sway lawmakers to put millions of illegal aliens on track toward permanent residency and U.S. citizenship.
+The Great American Boycott of 2006, it's being called, is only one in a series of large-scale events that protesters hope will sway lawmakers to put millions of illegal aliens on track toward permanent residency and U.S. citizenship.

-And they're basically going to be saying, hey, we are here protesting your laws.
+They're basically going to be saying, hey, we are here protesting your laws.

 We demand to be exempted from them.

-We're here, we're illegal, and whatever the phrase is.
+We're illegal and whatever the phrase is.

-Uh in order to realize the goal of legalization for the millions of undocumented workers, we have the obligation to keep pressing the Congress of the U.S. to legislate immigration reform that grants full legalization for all immigrants.
+In order to realize the goal of legalization for the millions of undocumented workers, we have the obligation to keep pressing the Congress of the U.S. to legislate immigration reform that grants full legalization for all immigrants.

 These are a bunch of left-wing pinko socialists.

-We've also got, in addition to answer, who else we got working on this?
+We've also got, in addition to ANSWER, who else we got working on this?

 We'll be back.